ABSanthosh/react-quizlet-flashcard/README.md

   </a>
 </p>

-A simple quizlet-like flashcard component with a few additional options.
+A simple and responsive quizlet-like flashcard component with a few additional options.

+Front and back card accepts child components as well as html strings!

 |                                          react-quizlet-flashcard                                           |                                       Quizlet's flashcard component                                        |
 | :--------------------------------------------------------------------------------------------------------: | :--------------------------------------------------------------------------------------------------------: |